Entry and residence

 Conditions for residence in Svalbard

-Even though neither a visa nor a work or residence permit is required, everyone has to meet certain conditions in order to live in Svalbard.
+Though neither a visa nor a work or residence permit is required, everyone has to meet certain conditions in order to live in Svalbard.
 These conditions are outlined in a specific set of regulations from 1995 called "Regulations concerning rejection and expulsion from Svalbard".
-Among other things the regulations state that The Governor can reject persons who do not have the sufficient means to support themselves.
+Among other things the regulations state that The Governor can reject persons whithout sufficient means to support themselves.
 Therefore, it is advisable to secure housing and employment before deciding to settle in Svalbard.

 It is difficult to find work in Longyearbyen, and Norwegian is the main working language.
 The Governor of Svalbard is not an employment agency and is not updated on vacancies and job opportunities.
 The official employment agency in Norway, NAV, registers vacant positions in Norwegian, but not in English.
-NAV does however have English web pages that give general information about how to find work in Norway.
+NAV does however have English web pages with general information on employment in Norway.
 Through the English web pages one can also contact NAV.
 Another possibility is to contact the different local employers in Longyearbyen directly.

-The real estate market in Svalbard is different from the mainland.
-Most houses and apartments are owned by companies and institutions that provide them to their employees as part of the work relationship.
-In other words it is difficult to find housing if you do not have a job.
-Practically all land in Svalbard is owned by the Norwegian state, and it is next to impossible to buy land to build a private house.
-There are a few private apartments and houses that are sold or let out to inhabitants, but the prices are very high.
+Most houses and apartments in Svalbard are owned by companies and institutions that provide them to their employees as part of the work relationship.
+It is difficult to find housing if you do not have a job.
+Practically all land in Svalbard is owned by the Norwegian state, and you normally can't buy land to build a private house.
+There are a few apartments and houses on the private market, but the prices are very high.
 In general, housing and living expenses in Norway and Svalbard are among the highest in the world

 Travel from Svalbard to the mainland/Schengen and Norwegian citizenship